6 Types of Risky Fish that You Should Never Eat

 Risky fish you should avoid eating

-Knowing that there certain types of poisonous fish exist, we should also know which are the types that mercury affects most.
-We listed the riskiest fish out below.
+Knowing that certain types of poisonous fish exist, we should also know which are the types that mercury affects most.
+We listed the riskiest fish below.

 Red tuna is one of the most popular types of fish in the fishing industry and there are various different species.
 Considering the dangers of mercury, people shouldn’t eat red tuna regularly.